St John Ambulance

 There are no pre-requisite requirements in order to be eligible to undertake the Certificate III in Non-Emergency Patient Transport.

-To complete the face-to-face sessions, observation shifts, and simulated training programs you will be required to attend one of our training facilities.
+To complete the face-to-face sessions, placement shifts, and simulated training programs you will be required to attend one of our training facilities.
 You will also need a driver's license, a working with children check, police check and proof of vaccinations, among many other requirements.

 The HLT31120 Certificate III in Non-Emergency Patient Transport is suited to anyone who wants to gain entry to the patient transport industry and provide non-emergency transport and care services to patients with low risk injuries, chronic illnesses or disabilities.
 This qualification is ideal for those who enjoy working with others as part of a team, and who like to provide high levels of customer service.